 The LG 32GK850G is a decent monitor that performs very well in gaming and will not disappoint you in other usages as well.
-See our recommendations for the best 32 inch monitors and the best monitors for PS4.
+See our recommendations for the best 4k gaming monitors, the best 32 inch monitors and the best monitors for PS4.

 The ASUS ROG PG279Q is significantly better than the LG 32GK850G.
 The ASUS ROG PG279Q has better viewing angles due to its IPS panel, and this is great if you plan to share your work with your colleagues.
 The ergonomics on the ASUS ROG PG279Q are better so you can place it comfortably without much effort.
 Finally, the ASUS ROG PG279Q has an optional black frame insertion feature that allows it to make the image look crisper by introducing flicker.